The European Accident Statement (Parte Amistoso) in Spain

 After you’ve completed it

 Once you are safe and have your copy, report the accident to us as soon as possible — ideally within 48 hours and at the latest within the 7 days Spanish law allows.
 We open and manage the claim for you, in English.
-See our how to claim guide and our step-by-step motor claim page, or arrange car insurance in Spain with people who will explain exactly how a claim works before you ever need one.
+See our how to claim guide and our step-by-step motor claim page, our guide on what to do after a car accident in Spain, or arrange car insurance in Spain with people who will explain exactly how a claim works before you ever need one.

 Frequently asked questions